uclibs/scholar_use_cases/organizing_content/organizing_content_use_cases.md

 `As a:` collection manager

-`I want to:` be able to `Assign hierarchical structures to sub-collections
+`I want to:` be able to assign hierarchical structures to sub-collections

 `So that:` it is clear that my sub-collections are part of a hierarchical group

-`Done looks like:` when someone is viewing a hierarchical collection, visual cues such `As indentations show them the hierarchical structure
+`Done looks like:` when someone is viewing a hierarchical collection, visual cues such as indentations show them the hierarchical structure

-## Submission 4 - Ability to create virtual collections or groupings `As needed
+## Submission 4 - Ability to create virtual collections or groupings as needed

 `As a:` user of the repository

-`I want to:` categorize my items in my collections or groups along parameters I define, such `As format, author, or keyword
+`I want to:` categorize my items in my collections or groups along parameters I define, such as format, author, or keyword

 `So that:` my virtual collection is automatically created with works per the rules I have created (e.g., all of my works tagged with the keyword 'Communism')

-`Done looks like:` when someone arrives on my user page, they can e`Asily see the virtual collections I have created
+`Done looks like:` when someone arrives on my user page, they can easily see the virtual collections I have created

-## Submission 5 - Support for e`Asily customizable online web exhibits derived from repository content
+## Submission 5 - Support for easily customizable online web exhibits derived from repository content

 `As a:` user of the repository

 `I want to:` select specific items I see in the repository for an online exhibit

-`So that:` my exhibit may contain works from different depositors, collections, or groups, but it is clear that this is my own `Assemblage of works from others
+`So that:` my exhibit may contain works from different depositors, collections, or groups, but it is clear that this is my own assemblage of works from others

 `Done looks like:` my exhibit can be accessed and shared with others